 Taking the train is a great way to get from Berlin to Dresden and probably the most comfortable.
 Trains run all throughout the day and tickets start as low as 20 euros for a one-way trip if you book in advance, as ticket prices fluctuate based on demand.
 You can usually arrive at the station and purchase a ticket for the train you want, although you may pay a premium to do so.

 Not all trains are direct, and the high-speed Intercity Express train includes a transfer in Leipzig.
 For the shortest trip, choose the direct train to Dresden which takes just under two hours.
 Trains leave from Berlin's Central Station (Berlin Hpf) and arrive at either Dresden-Neustadt or Dresden Central Station (Dresden Hpf).
 Both Dresden stations are centrally located but on opposite sides of the river, so disembark at whichever station is closest to your accommodations.

-You can book train tickets, look for special sales, and reserve a seat on the Duetsche Bahn (German rail service with information in English) website.
-Learn about special discounts and deals on our page covering special offers.
+You can book train tickets, look for special sales, and reserve a seat on the Deutsche Bahn (German rail service) website.
+The website is user-friendly and in English, and the simplest way to make your reservations.

 A few things to remember:

-Getting there is easy: Just follow the Autobahn A 13 from Berlin to Dresden (or vice versa).
-There are plenty of signs to Dresden or Berlin along the way.
-Just Ausfahrt (exit) right into the city center.
+Getting there is easy: Just follow the Autobahn A13 from Berlin to Dresden.
+There are plenty of signs to Dresden along the way, and you'll be able to Ausfahrt (exit) right into the city center.

-You can fly from Berlin to Dresden - but this may be the worst option.
-Travelers must usually stop-over in a central German city (such as Düsseldorf), which makes the trip long (between 3 and 5 hours) and expensive; tickets usually start at $220 (depending on the time of year).
-A better option to get from Berlin to Dresden (or vice versa) is taking the train or the car.
+You can fly from Berlin to Dresden, but this may be the worst option.
+Travelers must stopover in a central German city such as Düsseldorf, which makes the trip long (between three and five hours) and expensive.
+The most reasonable options for transportation between Berlin and Dresden are undoubtedly the train, bus, or car.